ArcadeHustle/X3_Multi_Eye_for_an_Eye/README.md

 The Mitsu+Dark Eye for an Eye match had been a long time coming...
 It is a shame the team has snubbed the match.
 Just over a year ago the roots of this release were shared in it's sister writeup. https://github.com/ArcadeHustle/X3_USB_softmod.

-Immediately after the writeup came out, the Darkdawg arcade team began throwing salt as if Mr. Fuji had come out of retirement. https://en.wikipedia.org/wiki/Mr._Fuji Fuji, not at all unlike Brizzo was famous for often throwing salt in the eyes of fan favorite wrestlers!<br>
+Immediately after the writeup came out, the Darkdawg arcade team began throwing salt as if Mr. Fuji had come out of retirement. https://en.wikipedia.org/wiki/Mr._Fuji.
+Fuji, not at all unlike Brizzo was famous for often throwing salt in the eyes of fan favorite wrestlers!<br>
 <img src="https://github.com/ArcadeHustle/X3_Multi_Eye_for_an_Eye/blob/master/fuji.jpg">

 Not fully understanding the technical relevance of the last release Mitsu began claiming it was "incomplete", as well as "fake".
-The repo was deemed to be nothing more than "incomplete info about enabling file sharing access on an old outdated version of windows 7."
+The git repo was deemed to be nothing more than "incomplete info about enabling file sharing access on an old outdated version of windows 7."
 There was a challenge that "If you read that github page and come out of it with a working multi then let us know".
 Of course, although it was fake, it was reaffirmed "The info itself is not new or special.
 It's all over the web anyways". https://www.arcade-projects.com/forums/index.php?thread/10038-fake-arcade-projects-twitter-account/&postID=161781#post161781